memoio/meeda-docs/docs/FAQ/FAQ.md

 4.What's Meeda?

-Meeda is a data availability solution launched by Memolabs for Ethereum Layer 2, especially Rollup, it is low-cost, simple and efficient.
+Meeda is a data availability solution launched by Memolabs for Ethereum Layer 2, especially Optimistic Rollup, it is low-cost, safe and reliable.

 5.How to combine Ethereum Layer2 with Meeda?